The Met Gala: Stepping Through Time at ‘Sleeping Beauties: Reawakening Fashion’

 To preface, I want to give a brief walkthrough of the show itself.
 When I first entered the Met, I naively ignored the posters and banners advertising the exhibit and made a direct beeline for the Costume Institute, where I assumed the show would be.
 After some confusion and redirection, I found myself in the second floor of the museum, faced with a QR code I had to scan to enter a waiting list to see the show.
 This ended up taking an hour and a half, which is actually on the shorter end of the timeframe (on busier days, you might have to wait all day).
 Yet, by this point, I felt like I was some knock-off version of Sleeping Beauty herself, fighting off eternal slumber through muffled yawns and desperate sips of an iced coffee long emptied.

 As I entered the exhibit, I quickly understood why it had to be relocated from the original Costume Institute location.
 With over 200 pieces dispersed across over 20 rooms, there was an endless selection of works to peruse.
 To a certain extent, it felt almost too congested, especially given the influx of passersby browsing the rooms.
-While moments of pause are generally appreciated when attending a museum or gallery show, as these periods are crucial in truly taking in the material and thematic impact of a work, the “pause” perpetuated by ‘Sleeping Beauties’ felt imposed against my will.
+While moments of pause are generally appreciated when attending a museum or gallery show, as these periods are crucial to truly taking in the material and thematic impact of a work, the “pause” perpetuated by ‘Sleeping Beauties’ felt imposed against my will.
 In my flustered and half-awake state, I could never find a right moment to take out my phone and document the show, as I already felt enough pressure to keep the (slow) flow of the show going as is.

 This brings me to my first critique of the show.
 While in many ways the executed scope and range of ‘Sleeping Beauties’ is exactly its ethos, and should thereby be applauded, I felt that this over-saturation of space diluted the impact of the historicity being presented.
 There is a special kind of power to things left unsaid that this show could have potentially benefited from, one that mediates, as opposed to instructs, learning on the viewer’s own terms through a curatorial narrative that gives room for breath.

-I also have mixed feelings about ‘The Scent of a Woman’ section, which revives the scent of Millicent Rogers by extracting and replicating molecules of her body, environment, and perfume.
+I also have mixed feelings about the ‘The Scent of a Woman’ section, which revives the scent of Millicent Rogers by extracting and replicating molecules of her body, environment, and perfume.
 This process was conducted by smell artist Sissel Tolaas in collaboration with architect Dominic Leong.
 In spite of its cutting edge technology, this portion of the exhibit read as more clinical than transformative.
-There was an uncomfortable, fetishistic quality to smelling aromas that should have been long-made unavailable, a salient sentiment that lingered long after the curated scents had faded.
+There was an uncomfortable, fetishistic quality to smelling aromas that should have been long made unavailable, a salient sentiment that lingered long after the curated scents had faded.

 However, there were some truly amazing features in this show amidst the floral fabrics and Bridgerton-esque ballgowns.
-My personal favorites include unearthed gems from the archives of Alexander McQueen and Iris Van Herpen, two of my most beloved designers, as well as various robes à la francaise offering a glimpse into historical galas dating back to the mid 1700s.
+My personal favorites include unearthed gems from the archives of Alexander McQueen and Iris Van Herpen, two of my most beloved designers, as well as various robes à la franchise, offering a glimpse into historical galas dating back to the mid-1700s.
 The similar finesse of craftsmanship traced between each costume despite their chronological and geographical stratification was truly mesmerizing.
-It highlights how the role of fashion has not only progressed throughout the ages, but also remained the same in many ways (for better and for worse): as a mode of self-expression, a claim to status mobility or lack thereof, and an epitomization of the intersection of art and life.
+It highlights how the role of fashion has not only progressed throughout the ages but also remained the same in many ways (for better and for worse): as a mode of self-expression, a claim to status mobility or lack thereof, and an epitomization of the intersection of art and life.

 Alexander McQueen Ensemble (fall/winter 2019).
 Photo: Courtesy of The Metropolitan Museum of Art